ciberkleid/cna-demo-setup/README.md

     * The default value is https://github.com/ciberkleid/app-config.
 If you wish to set or change config values, fork this repo and enter the new value.
 * Choose whether or not to leverage container-to-container networking
     * If 'Y', make sure you have the cf CLI 'network-policy-plugin' installed (see https://docs.pivotal.io/pivotalcf/1-11/devguide/deploy-apps/cf-networking.html).
+    * Note that at this time, you must set C2C=N in order to demo distributed tracing in PCF Metrics.
 * Choose whether or not to build the apps
     * If 'Y', the script will run "mvn clean install" for both fortune-service and greeting-ui.